justinlautner/Cassette/README.md

 ##### Things you might enjoy
 ```
 - Album artwork discovery pane, for choosing music from those pretty pictures.
+- An equally loveable playlist pane, for crafting that perfect music listening experience
 - List of genres, to browse through based on which type of music you wish to lose yourself to.
 - Dark mode built-in, because well, we all know basement dwellers dont like bright lights.
 - Attempts to offer the largest amount of functinality without compromising ease of use and aesthetic.